AneriPatel23/hiring-engineers/answers.md

 But, I am still not getting any traces reported.
 I even tried by manually inserting middleware by adding the code for middleware in the app file.
 But I still have no traces collected.

 I executed ```my_app.py``` file and also tried printing something on the console to make sure the file is running.
-It worked well but while executing the file with ```ddtrace-run```, I don’t get any traces being reported back to the datadog.
+It worked well on my windows command prompt but while executing the file with ```ddtrace-run``` in vagrant Ubuntu VM, I don’t get any traces being reported back to the datadog.

 The logs file also does not show any error.

-Here are the screenshots of the terminal on executing the `ddtrace-run` command and images of executing the python file without `ddtrace-run`.
+Here are the screenshots of the local terminal on executing the python file.

-**terminal output on executing `ddtrace-run python my_app.py`**
+**terminal output on executing python file:**

 ![](https://github.com/AneriPatel23/images/blob/master/200_statuscode.PNG)